aws-samples/aws-hpc-tutorials/content/02-Cluster/06-install-intel-compilers.md

 We will now install the [Intel MPI library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) underneath the Intel compilers.
 We are also going to use the AWS [EFA](https://aws.amazon.com/hpc/efa/) libfabric.
 We told Spack this was already installed in the [previous step](05-external-packages.html).
+The AWS libfabric library is optimized for EFA and we recommend using it over the libfabric bundled with Intel MPI.

 ```bash
 spack install intel-oneapi-mpi+external-libfabric%intel